wavelet-noise/sand_evolution/README.md

 Play: https://wavelet-noise.github.io/sand_evolution/

-You can pass save in png like this: https://wavelet-noise.github.io/sand_evolution/?save=%22https://raw.githubusercontent.com/wavelet-noise/sand_evolution_maps/main/exported_example.png%22
+You can initialize the simulation with a custom starting image.
+Use the save query parameter in the URL to pass in a PNG image that will be used as the initial state for your simulation.

+Example png save:
+https://wavelet-noise.github.io/sand_evolution/?save=%22https://raw.githubusercontent.com/wavelet-noise/sand_evolution_maps/main/exported_example.png%22

 Compilation for browsers: